Score-Based Diffusion Models in Infinite Dimensions: A Malliavin Calculus Perspective: Methodology

-where $\mathbf{1}_{[0,T]}(r)$ is the indicator function ensuring causality.
-Here $D_r u(T) \in \mathcal{L}_{\mathrm{HS}}(U,H)$.
-The Malliavin covariance operator $\gamma_{u(T)}$ (see Eq. \eqref{MC}) is positive, self-adjoint, and trace-class under the stated assumptions on $Q^{1/2}$ and $S(t)$, as it arises from the integral of positive semi-definite operators in the context of SPDEs with additive noise.
-The injectivity assumption on $\gamma_{u(T)}$, which aligns with the H{\"o}rmander-type Lie bracket condition in \citet{bakhtin2007malliavincalculusinfinitedimensionalsystems}, ensures that the noise directions and the vector fields generated by the linear operator span the space at every point.
-This non-degeneracy condition implies a positive lower bound on the quadratic form $\langle \gamma_{u(T)} \varphi, \varphi \rangle \geq c(T)\,\|\varphi\|^2$ for some $c(T) > 0$ and all $\varphi \in \operatorname{Ran}\gamma_{u(T)}$, hence $\gamma_{u(T)}$ is invertible on its range.
-This ensures the Malliavin differentiability of $u(T)$ to all orders and the invertibility of the Malliavin matrix for any finite-dimensional projection $\Pi u(T)$, leading to absolute continuity of its law with respect to Lebesgue measure on the range of $\Pi$ and, with the moment bounds, the existence of a $C^\infty$-smooth density for such projections.
-In the infinite-dimensional setting, where no Lebesgue measure exists on $H$, this hypoellipticity property implies that the law of $u(T)$ on $H$ possesses smooth densities in the cylindrical sense, meaning all finite-dimensional marginals are smooth \citep{bakhtin2007malliavincalculusinfinitedimensionalsystems}.
-For a direction $h \in \operatorname{Ran}(\gamma_{u(T)}^{1/2})$, the covering vector field is given by
+where $\mathbf{1}_{[0,t]}(r)$ is the indicator function ensuring causality.
+Here $\Mall_r u(t) \in \mathcal{L}_{\mathrm{HS}}(U,H)$.
+The Malliavin covariance operator $\gamma_t$ (see Eq. \eqref{MC}) is positive, self-adjoint, and trace-class under the stated assumptions on $Q^{1/2}$ and $S(t)$, as it arises from the integral of positive semi-definite operators in the context of SPDEs with additive noise.
+The injectivity assumption on $\gamma_t$ (equivalently, $\ker \gamma_t = \{0\}$) ensures that all finite-dimensional projections $\Pi u(t)$ have non-degenerate covariance matrices, and hence smooth densities with respect to Lebesgue measure on the range of $\Pi$.
+Since $\gamma_t$ is trace-class (hence compact), the inverse $\gamma_t^{-1}$ is \emph{unbounded} as an operator on $H$, even when $\gamma_t$ is injective.
+Injectivity together with the trace-class property implies that $\gamma_t$ has dense range (i.e., $\overline{\Ran(\gamma_t)} = H$), but the eigenvalues of $\gamma_t$ accumulate at zero, precluding any uniform positive lower bound.
+This is why $\gamma_t^{-1}: \Ran(\gamma_t) \to H$ is densely defined but unbounded.
+For linear SPDEs with additive noise, Malliavin differentiability of $u(t)$ follows directly from the explicit representation \eqref{sol}, and no Hörmander-type condition is needed.
+The injectivity of $\gamma_t$ is equivalent to the approximate controllability condition: the closed linear span of $\bigcup_{0 \le s \le t} \Ran(S(s)Q^{1/2})$ equals $H$.
+This ensures that noise propagates to all directions in $H$.
+For a direction $h \in \Ran(\gamma_t)$, let $\tilde{h} = \gamma_t^{-1} h \in H$.
+The covering vector field (Definition~\ref{def:covering-field}) is